5 Facts You May Not Know About the Shipwreck Coast

 The Shipwreck Coast of Victoria stretches 230kms between Torquay and Port Fairy passing through several picturesque seaside towns such as Aireys Inlet, Lorne, Apollo Bay, Port Campbell, Peterborough and Warrnambool.
-It is both one of the most beautiful and terrifying stretches of coast you’ll ever behold.
+There are many facts and stories hidden in its shipwreck past, but what is immediately clear is it is both one of the most beautiful and terrifying stretches of coast you’ll ever behold.
 Of course, the terror is almost always strictly on the watery side of the coastline, and it’s the fearsome nature of the rocky coast that has given it its haunting name.
+Below are 5 facts you may not know about the Shipwreck Coast.

 There are thought to be around 700 shipwrecked vessels submerged in the waters of the Shipwreck Coast, although only 240 of those have been discovered.
 This abundance of wrecks has made these waters hugely significant to historians and salvage divers, but if ghost-infested waters aren’t your idea of fun, then exploring the coast from Apollo Bay to the 12 Apostles on either a 3-day Great Ocean Walk Hiking Tour or a 7-day complete self-guided trip along the Great Ocean Walk, are excellent ways to learn more about this part of Australia.